Qinru Qiu, Program Director, 4-133 Center for Science and Technology firstname.lastname@example.org

 8. Programs must include a minimum of 18 credits of CSE courses

-Taking courses offered by other department or courses not directly relevant to computer engineering will require prior approval by the CE program committee.
+Taking courses offered by other departments is generally not allowed.
+In some cases it will be permitted with prior approval by the CE program committee.

 The Master’s Thesis must be prepared in accordance with the Graduate School’s instructions for the Preparation of Theses and Dissertations and must receive prior approval from the thesis advisor.
 Theses must be presented orally and defended before a faculty panel.
 Students electing the thesis option must include CSE 997 - Masters Thesis (normally 6 credits) in their programs of study.